DanaShayakhmetova/EE559_Group28/README.md

 ### Project Structure

-The directory structure for this project is the following:
+The directory structure of the main files for this project is the following :

 ```
+├── bert_latent_hatred <-- Baselines models BERT and DeBERTa on the implicit_hate_corpus dataset
+│
 ├── implicit-hate-corpus <-- Project data files from the paper "Latent Hatred: A Benchmark for Understanding Implicit Hate Speech"
 │
 ├── twitter_hate_extension_updated <-- All necessary files to run the chrome extension
 │
-├── multi_teacher_distillation <--
+├── gpt2_hate_speech/inference.py <--  run in inference with GPT2-Rasch scale
 │
-├── bert_latent_hatred <-- Baselines models BERT and DeBERTa on the implicit_hate_corpus dataset
+├── multi_head_inference.py <-- inference mode with the Multi-Head trained weights
+│
+├── train_gpt2_regression.py <-- To train GPT2-Rasch scale
+│
+├── train_multi_head.py <-- train Multi-Head model
 │
 ├──gpt_latent_py_files <-- GPT Model for the implicit_hate_corpus dataset
 ```